 There are dozens of ways to spend one day in Paris.
 If you’re a first-timer in Paris, your itinerary for the day will probably look quite a bit different from a regular visitor to the city.

 There are so many sights to see in Paris.
 And many travelers spend just one day there because it’s such a major international travel hub.
-You can’t expect to see all the city has to offer, but you can carve out a manageable piece that’s perfect for your day in Paris.
+You can’t expect to see all the city has to offer, but you can carve out a manageable piece that’s perfect for your day tour in Paris.

 If your International flight goes through Charles de Galle you will likely find yourself with just a day in Paris to see however much you can.
 This one-day Paris itinerary is for those who haven’t been to Paris before and want to make the most of their one day to see the top sights.
 If you’re staying overnight, see where to stay in Paris.